jnsy99/Query-PundiX-BC/README.md

 Since Ethereum is migrating from Prove of Work to Prove of Stake, the Ropsten and Rinkeby Testnet is down, thus, please add this contract address on the Metamask wallet using the Goerli Testnet.
 Althernatively, it can be seen on
 Etherscan.io here: https://goerli.etherscan.io/token/0xf960e25876ede27e1516165d183b5a7004d51afe

+This token includes the fuctions of:
+1. Mint function with Auto Increment ID
+2. Burn Function
+3. Pause function

 # ERC20 "Yourname" Token on Goerli Testnet
 Contract address:0xEd74ee9071C1e23b5308f442c5e45A546015A2FC on Goerli Testnet.